shchipts/PR-resource-use-efficiency-paper/README.md

-# Resource Use Efficiency in Global Phosphate Rock Production
+# Resource use efficiency in global phosphate rock production

-Contains routines for paper "Resource Use Efficiency in Global Phosphate Rock Production".
+Contains routines for paper "Resource use efficiency in global phosphate rock production".

 Based on ["Global dataset on phosphate mining and beneficiation"](https://github.com/shchipts/phosphate-rock.git).